trap-representation/YSM/README.md

 This is STVM - a stack-based virtual machine, which aims to be fast and lightweight.

-STVM is meant to be small, and allows implemententation to extend the *base instruction set* with an *extended instruction set*.
+STVM is meant to be small, and allows implemententations to extend the *base instruction set* with an *extended instruction set*.

 STVM has a (WIP) specification that you'll be able to find here in about 3-4 months.